• Skip to primary navigation

 • Whisk together all of the Vinaigrette ingredients except the olive oil.
 Pour in the olive oil while continuing to whisk.

-• Pour one-half of the vinaigrette over the salad and very gently toss, using a large metal spoon.
-Let sit for 10 minutes to absorb some of the dressing, and add additional dressing - according to your own preference just before serving.
+Let sit for 10 minutes on the counter to absorb some of the dressing, and add additional dressing - according to your own preference just before serving.

 Nutrition

-« Cauliflower Steaks + Lentil Salad
+« Cauliflower Steaks over Lentil Salad

-Corn and Tomato Salad (15 minutes!) »
+15-Minute Easy Summer Corn and Tomato Salad Recipe »

 Reader Interactions